deyvitt/Reverse-Engineering-Seedance/README.md

 - Published research on V-JEPA, Mixture of Experts, Transformer-Diffusion, and Rectified Flow
 - Precedents set by DeepSeek's efficiency innovations in language models

 This article does not reflect any confidential or insider knowledge of ByteDance's internal systems.
-ByteDance has not published a SeedDance 2.0 technical paper at the time of writing.
+ByteDance has not published a SeeDance 2.0 technical paper at the time of writing.
 The hypothesis may be partially or entirely wrong — and that would itself be interesting.

 ---

 ## About

-Developed February 2026 as a **human analyst × AI (Claude, Anthropic)** collaborative analysis.

-The goal was to think carefully and publicly about what architectural innovations might explain an observed leap in AI video quality — and what it signals about the direction of the field.
+Developed February 2026 as a speculative analysis and attempt to reverse engineer by Independent AI Researcher, David KH Chan The goal was to think carefully and publicly about what architectural innovations might explain an observed leap in AI video quality — and what it signals about the direction of the field.

 ---